jhatch3/Auto-Generated-Forum-Name/README.md

 - Scripts made by SAR Solutions of Sars Solutions on Youtube. (https://www.youtube.com/watch?v=4zoL-lIukb4).

 # What I have learned
-- This was my first time coding for an employer, and I was excited to tackle this project.
-Although the scripts were taken from SAR Solutions (https://www.youtube.com/watch?v=4zoL-lIukb4), I still learned a lot of valuable things.
-Such as the back and forths of working with someone and getting all the necessary needs of a project from someone who does not necessarily code.
-This is a lot different than looking at a canvas project written by my C.S. professors and knowing what is asked.
-As well, I had to do my own research, no slides to go look back at.
-Only in my second year, I have yet to learn about JS and use it within Adobe.
-Within a day's time, I had learned all about Adobe forums, and the JS needed.
-I was able to understand the Scrip SAR Solutions provided and was able to make the changes needed to satisfy my needs.
-Overall a great project, but might be a dead end if every machine needs admin login to run script.
+- This was my first experience coding for an employer, and I was happy to take on the project.
+Although the scripts I used were sourced from SAR Solutions (https://www.youtube.com/watch?v=4zoL-lIukb4), I gained a lot of valuable insights.
+I learned about the  process of collaborating with someone to understand and meet project requirements, especially when working with clients who aren’t familiar with coding.
+This was quite different from working on assignments provided by my computer science professors, where the expectations were clear.

+- Additionally, I had to conduct my own research without slides or direct guidance.
+As a second-year student with limited exposure to JavaScript and its use within Adobe products, I quickly familiarized myself with Adobe forums and the required scripting.
+In a single day, I was able to grasp the JavaScript concepts needed, understand the SAR Solutions scripts, and modify them to meet my needs.
+Overall, it was a rewarding project, though it might face challenges if every machine requires an admin login to execute the script.

 # TODO
 - Fix saving logic.
 To work on all machines without needing test.js script.
 This is because you need admin permission to add it, causing a logical nightmare.